anexia-it/anexia-monitoring-zf2/readme.txt

 **ANX_MONITORING_ACCESS_TOKEN** is defined, since this is used for authorization.
 The endpoints will return a 401 HTTP_STATUS code if the token is not defined or invalid, and a 200.

-= Version monitoring of core, plugins and themes =
+= Version monitoring of core and composer packages =

-Returns all a list with platform and package information.
+Returns all a list with platform and module information.

 **Active permalinks**